nimamot/100-Days-of-Ethereum/README.md

 - mart contracts are a set of instructions executed in a decentralized way without the need for a centralized or third party intermediary.
 - We can think of them as sets of instructions written in code instead of traditional pen and paper.
 - Bitcoin is intentionally turning incomplete.
-Hence ETH is more commonely used for smart contracts.
+Hence ETH is more commonly used for smart contracts.

 #### What role does Chain Link play?

 - Chain link allows for us to get Data and customize our smart contracts in any meaningful way.
 - Chain Link is the most popular and powerful decentralized Oracle network.
-- It can work on ETH, Avalanche, Polugon, Solana or any other blockchain.
+- It can work on ETH, Avalanche, Polygon, Solana or any other blockchain.

 #### Set up a development environment for Solidity.

 - We can use Remix Ethereum IDE to develop smart contracts.
+- Allows users to engage with finance and markets without having to go through a centralized intermediary.

 #### What is the purpose of the smart contracts? what problem do they solve?